timurrrr/86buttdrop/README.md

 noticable increase in headroom.
 It might be possible to modify the parts to lower the seat a bit further, but will require cutting OEM parts, so I've decided to not do it for now.

+There are multiple versions of the kit available to achieve different amount legroom.
+More on that below.

-Here's how the seat looks like with the kit installed:
+Here's how one of the versions looks like:

 ![Assembled view, without the seat](images/overview.jpg)

+And how the seat looks like with the kit installed:

 ![Assembled view](images/seat_front.png)

-Here's how low the seat goes with this kit.
-In this GIF, the light from a flashlight positioned behind the seat is obstructed by the plastic panel on the side of the seat, which normally sits 19+ mm above the floor.
-Note that this GIF was recorded with an earlier prototype that had ~20 mm lowering;
-I have decided to reduce the amount of lowering by 2 mm to avoid contact between the plastic panel and the floor that could cause squeaks.
+The GIF below demonstrates how low the seat can go with this kit compared to the OEM raisl.
+The light is coming from a flashlight positioned behind the seat, and is obstructed by the plastic panel on the side of the seat.
+With the seat on OEM rails in the lowest position, that plastic panel is about 19 mm above the floor, but with the lowering kit the gap is completely eliminated.
+Note that this GIF was recorded with an earlier prototype that had ~20 mm lowering; I have since reduced the amount of lowering by 2 mm to avoid contact between the plastic panel and the floor that could cause squeaks.

 ![Lowering demo](images/gap_under_height_adjustment_lever.gif)